VNG-Realisatie/nlx/docs/content/get-started/setup-your-environment.md

 All commands further down this guide assume you are located in this directory.

-## Demo CA root certificate

-You will need our demo CA's root certificate.
-It will be used to validate certificates of other organizations.

-Download [the root certificate](https://certportal.demo.nlx.io/root.crt) file and save it as `root.crt` in the working directory described above.

 ## Create a domain which refers to your external ip

 ```bash